SWE264-Covid-Times/backend-db-api/Readme.md

-ABOUT
+#ABOUT
 Application to serve as the back-end of covid-times android App developed for  MSWE 264P University of California Irvine

 NOTE:
-This application is a minor modification of code at : https://github.com/Abdulaziz89/flask_api_demo Please refer to the original author for specifics
+This application is a minor modification of code at : https://github.com/Abdulaziz89/flask_api_demo </br>
+Please refer to the original repo for specifics

-URL Samples :
+#URL Samples :
-On Localhost
+On Localhost</br>
 Get all users
 http://127.0.0.1:5000/covidapi/resources/users